Nabeel Allana, Co-Founder & CEO at Dystr

 Long-Term Roadmap

-We see Dystr becoming the central computational backbone for engineering teams working on physical systems, and evolving into an “engineering team in a box” with a deeply thought-through series of applications designed specifically for technical professionals.
+We envision Dystr becoming the central computational backbone for engineering teams working on physical systems.
+Our platform will evolve into an "engineering team in a box" with a deeply thought-through series of applications designed specifically for technical professionals.

-An electrical engineer, for example, might move from designing a circuit board to building test fixtures to overseeing manufacturing, with Dystr providing support at every step.
-That kind of interconnected workflow marks a shift from isolated specialties toward more integrated engineering practices.
+An electrical engineer might transition smoothly from circuit board design to creating test fixtures for the board to overseeing the manufacturing process, with Dystr providing continuous computational support throughout.
+This interconnected workflow represents a shift from isolated specializations to more integrated engineering practices.

 Q&A